 First, save the segmentation.
 In the module panel, click “Segmentations…” to get to the next step of the module UI in the panel.

 At the bottom, expand the “Export/import models and labelmaps” section to reveal its parameters.
 Make sure you keep the “Export” operation selected, and that you create a “Labelmap”.
 The output should go into a new labelmap.
 The name of that is generated automatically, by default it will be “Segmentation-label”.

 Right now, we have several 2D label maps that segment the brain in various slices of the dataset.
 For 3D visualization, we need to expand this, to ultimately create a 3D surface that we can export to a 3D modeling app.

-One of the ways that works fine for the segmentation we’ve just performed is the Segmentation > Specialized > Robust Statistics Segmenter.
-It’s a general purpose segmenter that is initialized by a label map (that we have just generated).
-It evolves the contour model to extract the boundary of the 3D object.
+One of the best approaches for our scenario is available in the module menu through Segmentation > Specialized > Robust Statistics Segmenter.
+It’s a general purpose segmenter that is initialized by a label map (which we have just generated).
+The segmenter module evolves the contour model to extract the boundary of the 3D object.

 In the module settings, you need to adapt the parameters a bit to get a good outcome, which we can directly use for 3D printing as well as for AR / VR scenarios.

 In the “Segmentation Parameters”, set the “Approximate volume (mL)” to 1500 ml.
 That’s around the maximum brain size of average humans.
 Specifying it helps the segmenter to create a volume that corresponds to what we are looking for.